-I. INTRODUCTION
+I. Introduction

 A bioimpedance analyzer is a bioelectrical instrument to estimate body composition by measuring the electrical response of the tissues to the injection of a weak alternating current.
 Bioimpedance is sensitive to changes in total body water and fluid shifts, but is also used to estimate fatfree body mass.
 Bioimpedance has been suggested for a wide range of clinical applications ranging from impedance plethysmography [1], fluid status estimation [2], dengue management [3], up to wound healing [4].
-Bioimpedance assessments are interesting techniques as they are noninvasive and lower cost compared to many other approaches, such as esophageal doppler monitoring or dual-energy X-ray absorptiometry (DEXA).
+Bioimpedance assessments are an interesting technique as it is non-invasive and lower in cost compared to many other approaches, such as esophageal doppler monitoring or dual-energy X-ray absorptiometry (DEXA).

-A typical bioimpedance setup consists of tetra polar configuration with 4 wires attached to the human body.
-The current is injected into the load (human body) with one pair of electrodes and the other pair is used to measure the voltage across the load.
-The signal is dependent on anthropometric factors such as age, gender and ethnicity.
+A state-of-the-art bioimpedance setup consists of tetra polar configuration with 4 wires attached to the human body.
+The current is injected into the body (load) with one pair of electrodes and the other pair is used to measure the voltage across the load.
+The signal is dependent on anthropometric factors such as age, sex and ethnicity.
 Postural changes may cause small shifts of fluids across body compartments and can alter the bioimpedance reading [5].
-Furthermore, bioimpedance measurements are distorted by motion artifacts [6].
-Existing technologies do not account for the change in the signal due to posture variations or movement.
-In addition, the devices are rather bulky, unreasonably expensive, and inconvenient to use, in particular for continuous measurements.
-Continuous monitoring is an essential requirement in clinical environments to detect progression and transitions of physiological states [7].
-All these factors explain the limited uptake of bioimpedance in clinical routines.